-Normally, most people experiencing issues with WordPress would just contact their website developer or web hosting company for help.
+Normally, most people experiencing issues with WordPress would just contact their website developer or web host for help.

 Use the tutorials below if you manage your own WordPress site or if you want to learn how to troubleshoot and fix problems yourself (remember to always backup your site and data).

 Can you access your WordPress admin login page?
 If you can, then the first step to troubleshooting problems preventing you from accessing your WordPress admin area is to see if there are any issues with your password or login details.

 You will be locked out of your WordPress admin area if you have forgotten your password and you cannot access the email for recovering your password, or if a user with administrative privileges has revoked your user access privileges or changed your login details.